gicheonkang/dan-visdial/README.md

 ```

 ### Saving model checkpoints
 By default, our model save model checkpoints at every epoch.
-You can change it by using `-save_path` option.
+You can change it by using `-save_step` option.

 ### Logging
 Logging data (`checkpoints/date/log.txt`) shows epoch, loss, and learning rate.